outerbounds/ob-example-app/README.md

 To see this in action, run [the `ScalableFlow` example in the Getting Started section](https://docs.outerbounds.com/outerbounds/first-scale/).
-The flow will produce a dummy "model" under the `best` artifact, which `myapp.app_init` will expose through an endpoint.
+The flow will produce a dummy model, stored as an artifact `best`.
+Deploy `myapp` again to invoke `myapp.app_init` which load the artifact and serve it through the endpoint.